Lactate 2-monooxygenase

-Thus, the two substrates of this enzyme are (S)-lactate and O_{2}, whereas its 3 products are acetate, CO_{2}, and H_{2}O.
+The two substrates of this enzyme are L-lactic acid and oxygen.
+Its products are acetic acid, carbon dioxide, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is (S)-lactate:oxygen 2-oxidoreductase (decarboxylating).
 Other names in common use include lactate oxidative decarboxylase, lactate oxidase, lactic oxygenase, lactate oxygenase, lactic oxidase, L-lactate monooxygenase, lactate monooxygenase, and L-lactate-2-monooxygenase.
 This enzyme participates in pyruvate metabolism.
-It employs one cofactor, FMN.
+It employs one cofactor, flavin mononucleotide.